 Interaction with developers.
 Testing is linked to the development process.
 Testers are part of the development team, they report on quality issues that can affect users, and suggest how to improve the solution.

 Team effort QA.
 The whole team is passionate about quality, developers build unit test cases for a better testing process and to enhance the quality of audits.
 Developers also follow the recommendations of testers for test requirements and code improvements.

 The Agile manifesto has several points that are especially relevant for testers.

-Individuals and interactions over processes and tools.
+Individuals and Interactions.
 Testers should work closely with developers, product owners, and customers to understand what is being developed, who it is for, and what will make it successful.

-Working software over comprehensive documentation.
+Working Software.
 Testers in the agile world do not have a book of requirements they can test against.
 They need to carefully define and refine acceptance criteria together with their teams and test against those criteria.

-Responding to change over following a plan.
+Responding to Change.
 Agile testers must prioritize and re-prioritize their tests, focusing on what will help the team reach its goal, minimize risk, and keep customers happy.

 Acceptance test-driven development